Jessica Andrew – Director - Locum Programs

 Eden

-Eden is a part of our Workforce Deployment team based in Darwin and is responsible for ensuring our Remote Area Nurses and General Practitioners have an enjoyable experience on placement.
+Eden is a part of our Workforce Deployment team based in Townsville and is responsible for ensuring our Remote Area Nurses and General Practitioners have an enjoyable experience on placement.
 She brings a broad range of knowledge and experience to the role, with her background primarily in public health, health promotion and stakeholder engagement.

 She has completed a Bachelor of Medical and Health Sciences, followed by a Master of Public Health and Tropical Medicine with a strong focus on Aboriginal and Torres Strait Islander health.